naoshibaikyu/superbuddn/test.md

 NaoshiShocked: No!
 Well, maybe a little.

-Falling star: I'll let you take my spot after this race if you want.
+Fallingstar: I'll let you take my spot after this race if you want.

 NaoshiAnnoyed: Nah.
 I'm not really up for Mario Kart.
 I'll find something.